ekremalpp/Financial-Tracker/README.md

 -As a user, I want to view a summary of transactions by week, so that I can track my spending patterns over time.
+-As a user, I want to have the option to exit the application easily, so that I can leave whenever I choose.

 ## Setup